jakubkrapiec/dateable/README.md

 # 📆 Date
 A Dart package to help you with managing dates easily.
+A Dart package to help you with managing dates easily.
+Can be used to store, convert, construct, parse and serialise dates.
 Calendar correctness is guaranteed by the usage of `DateTime` 's system under the hood.
 ## ⚙️ Import
 In your `.dart` files:
 ```dart